 Miles Howard is a New England-based writer, editor, and filmmaker.
 He has written content for The Boston Phoenix, STUFF Magazine, NPR, Headspace, Ovuline, The Improper Bostonian, Gettysburg College, and The Barr Foundation, among other clients.
-Miles has also spent Recently, Miles has also conducted hundreds of interviews with U.S. Millennials, exploring topics that include income inequality, climate change, and voting.
+Miles has also conducted hundreds of interviews with U.S. Millennials, exploring topics that include income inequality, climate change, and voting.
 He recently began post-production on Three Walks To Nowhere, a crowdfunded trilogy of documentary short films about young adults adapting to worsening weather in their communities.

 Born in Boston and educated at the University of Southern California – where he graduated with honors and earned a Bachelor’s Degree in English – Miles can regularly be found boarding a midnight plane or bus to someplace unfamiliar, wheezing his way up trails across the Appalachian Mountains, or settling in for an Andrei Tarkovsky marathon at the nearest repertory cinema.